 Highclere Castle Tour

 As a jaded travel writer, few experiences live up to my expectations.
 Reader, driving up to Highclere Castle exceeded them.
 If you’re lucky, your bus or taxi driver will begin playing the Downton Abbey theme song as you wind your way along the entry road framed by stately lime and beech trees.
+It’s just as much of a goosebump moment as the castle tour is!

 When it comes into view, Highclere Castle is just as stunning as you see on screen.
 Perhaps more.
 Situated smack-dab in middle of 1000-acres of parkland, the castle emits an 18th century sense of grandeur.
 It doesn’t get more regal than this.
 Well, there is Buckingham and Balmoral come to think of it, but let’s get real.
-This is as close as you and I will likely ever get to swanning about a legit castle.
+This tour is as close as you and I will likely ever get to swanning about a legit castle.

 Highclere Castle tours take you through the most opulent rooms in the house – many of which were used in the filming of Downton Abbey.
 You’ll likely begin your tour in the Saloon, a magnificent gothic-style hall lined with 17th century wall coverings made of leather, brought back from some grand tour of Spain no doubt.
 With its stone arches, crests and coats of arms, the Saloon takes one back to the age of chivalry and even the Crusades.